snap-research/cabam-graph-generation/README.md

 bash download_data.sh
 ```

-in order to download all relevant data files referenced in scripts here (all files will be placed under `./data`).
+in order to download all relevant data files referenced in scripts here (all files will be placed under `./data`), before trying to run notebook commands yourself.

-## Reproducing dataset statistics from the paper

-Please see `./Dataset Summaries.ipynb`.

-## How to generate graphs
+## Generating graphs with CABAM

-The below is a basic example, to generate a class-assortative Barabasi-Albert graph with 1000 nodes and minimum degree of 3,
+The below is a basic example, to use CABAM to generate a graph with with 1000 nodes and minimum degree of 3,
-with two balanced classes (default) and roughly equal homophilous and heterophilous edges (default).
+with two balanced classes (default) and roughly equal numbers of homophilous and heterophilous edges (default).

 ```
 from cabam import CABAM